AqME: La Fin des Temps and Live(s) (2005–2006)

-The band began recording their third album, this time without Daniel Bergstrand, after a lengthy tour.
-They chose Steve Prestage as a producer and stayed in Paris for recording.
-The album was released in October 2005, under the name La Fin des Temps (French for "The End of Times"), and Pas assez loin was even played on the radio.
-This third album had more prominent guitar parts but still continued to be playable live.
-The lyrics centered around different topics such as euthanasia (Ainsi soit-il), apprehension of death (La Belle Inconnue), the downfall of the world (La Fin des Temps), and human relationships.
-Aqme has opened the concerts for Indochine during their tour since AqME had recorded a track with Indochine (Aujourd'hui je pleure), which is featured on Indochine's album Alice & June.
+After a lengthy tour, the band began recording their third album without Daniel Bergstrand.
+They chose Steve Prestage as a producer and stayed in Paris for the recording.
+The album La Fin des Temps (French for "The End of Time") was released in October 2005 and generated a song, "Pas assez loin", which was played on the radio.
+This third album had more prominent guitar parts but remained playable live.
+The lyrics centred around different topics such as euthanasia in "Ainsi soit-il", apprehension of death in "La Belle Inconnue", the downfall of the world in "La Fin des Temps", and human relationships.
+The band had recorded a track with Indochine, "Aujourd'hui je pleure", which was featured on Indochine's album, Alice & June.
+AqME was therefore the opening act for Indochine's concerts.

-The band also releases his first Live DVD titled Live(s), recorded 2 June 2006 on Nantes.
+The band also released its first live DVD, Live(s), recorded in Nantes, France, on 2 June 2006.

-On 21 October 2006, following a concert at the Olympia, the band announced that they were planning on disappearing the following year in order to come back with a fourth album in 2008.
+After a concert at the Paris Olympia on 21 October 2006, the band members announced that they planned to disappear the following year and return with a fourth album in 2008.

-Break (2006–2007)
+Hiatus and side projects (2006–2007)

-Three out of the four members have now a side-project.
-On 26 November 2006, Étienne's side-project, "Grymt", released its first record called "My Dark One".
-In June 2007, Thomas and Ben have announced via MySpace that they're both working on their new bands ("Vicky Vale" and "Die on Monday") debut album.
+During this period, three of the four members had a side project.
+On 26 November 2006, Étienne's side project, Grymt, released its first record, My Dark One.

+In June 2007, Thomas and Ben announced via Myspace that they were both working on the debut album for their new bands, Vicky Vale and Die on Monday.